When you get stuck off road, what do you do? Do you reach around for the snatch strap, or tyre gauge, or just plant your foot on the accelerator?

 Winches deserve a lot of respect; bystanders need to be well out of the way, dampeners are an absolute must and you need to take serious care when using them.

 For me, Snatch straps are last on the list of best ways to recover a 4WD.
 They have their place, but in my opinion are far too commonly used when they shouldn’t be.
 Snatch straps are seriously dangerous bits of kit, and many 4WD deaths in Australia involved the use of a snatch strap.
+When should you use a snatch strap?

 The way they work is simple; one vehicle is attached to another, and when it takes off the strap stretches, applying force to both 4WD’s in a much more gentle way than it would if you tried to use a normal, non elastic rope.
 The problem with snatch straps is that they get used in situations when too much force is required, or they are attached to points that are not rated.